 10. Palau

-With its intriguing blue holes, spectacular drop-offs, caverns, caves and channels, it’s no wonder Palau is consistently ranked as one of the world’s most thrilling dive destinations.
-While this Micronesian archipelago is home to more than 1400 species of fish and 500 species of healthy coral, the sharks that inhabit these waters make it so that diving in Palau should be at the very top of everyone’s list.
-In 2009, Palau became the world’s first national shark sanctuary, ending all commercial shark fishing and giving a sanctuary for sharks to live and reproduce in over 200,000 square miles (600,000 square kilometers) of ocean.
+With its intriguing blue holes, spectacular drop-offs, caverns, caves, and channels, it’s no wonder Palau is consistently ranked as one of the world’s most thrilling dive destinations.
+While this Micronesian archipelago is home to more than 1,400 species of fish and 500 species of healthy coral, the sharks that inhabit these waters make it so that diving in Palau should be at the very top of everyone’s list.
+In 2009, Palau became the world’s first national shark sanctuary, ending all commercial shark fishing and giving a sanctuary for sharks to live and reproduce in over 232,000 square miles (600,000 square kilometers) of ocean.

 Ulong Channel

 Located on the west side of Ulong Island (a fantastic picnic spot), Ulong Channel is a natural underwater channel that resembles a river.
 This is one of the most well-known and loved dive sites of Palau – and shark enthusiasts definitely won’t want to miss it.
 Starting at the mouth of the channel, divers drift with the current over a sandy bottom surrounded by breathtaking coral gardens.
-Schools of sharks are very commonly spotted patrolling the channel including whitetip sharks and gray reef sharks.
-At the right time of year divers often see schools of baby gray reef sharks which is a real treat.
-Divers might also be greeted by shark cousins like stingrays and spotted eagle rays as they explore Ulong Channel.
+Schools of sharks are very commonly spotted patrolling the channel, including whitetip sharks and gray reef sharks.
+At the right time of year, divers often see schools of baby gray reef sharks, which is a real treat.
+Divers might also be greeted by shark cousins like stingrays and spotted eagle rays as they explore Ulong Channel

 11. Cuba